Narrow-bandwidth Television Association

 [ Home ] [ Contents ] [ Previous chapter ] [ Next chapter ]

-Examples of common NBTV equipment are shown in figures 1 to 4.
+Examples of common NBTV equipment are shown.
 This is not an exhaustive list of all methods used but highlights most utilised systems.

 Nipkow Disc